Icon-1999/Sorting-Algo-Project/README.md

 # Sorting-Algo-Project

-Project starts with an array of random numbers(lines) and uses Insertion sort to sort each line in order
+Project starts with an array of random numbers(lines)

+You can pick between Insertion sort and Selection sort to sort each line in order

 Press "space" to start the sort

-Press "n" to change to a new array unsorted array of lines
+Press "n" to change to a new unsorted array of lines

+Press "c" to change between sorts

 Will add more sorts in the future!